JavaGT/javagrant.com/source/pages/resume.md

 ### Scholarship — NZQA Photography
 NZQA recognised my efforts in Art Photography with an [NZQA scholarship](https://www.nzqa.govt.nz/qualifications-standards/awards/new-zealand-scholarship/) for university.

-"Scholarship candidates are expected to demonstrate high-level critical thinking, abstraction and generalisation, and to integrate, synthesise and apply knowledge, skills, understanding, and ideas to complex situations." _- NZQA Scholarship_
+"Scholarship candidates are expected to demonstrate high-level critical thinking, abstraction and generalisation, and to integrate, synthesise and apply knowledge, skills, understanding, and ideas to complex situations." _- NZQA_
 {.quote}

 ### Idea Bootcamp